 '''

-Option<Integer> max = four.reduce(Max.function());
+Option<Integer> max = lst.reduce(Max.function());

 System.out.println("Max = " + max);

-with output
+'''

-Max = Some(4) '''
+Max = Some(4)

 More interestingly still, we can use a reduction to compute the reverse of a list.
 Here, the reducing function returns a list, the list obtained by reversing the current list.